ardaglobal/arda-poc/cmd/tx-sidecar/README.md

 ### `GET /mortgage-requests`

-Allows a logged-in user (the lender) to retrieve a list of all pending mortgage requests that have been submitted to them.
+Allows a logged-in user to retrieve a list of all their pending mortgage requests, both those they have made (as the lendee) and those made to them (as the lender).

 **Example `curl` Request:**

-*Assumes the lender ("Bank") is logged in.*
+*Assumes a user is logged in.*
 ```bash
 curl http://localhost:8080/mortgage-requests
 ```